 About the Artist

-Julie Larios (Seattle) received a BA in English/Creative Writing and an MFA in Creative Writing/Poetry from the University of Washington.
-Larios’s poetry has been published in many reviews and national magazines including The Atlantic, McSweeney’s, The Threepenny Review, Field and others.
-She is the winner of an Academy of American Poets Prize, a Pushcart Prize for Poetry and a Smithsonian Magazine Outstanding Children’s Book Award among others.
+Julie Larios (Seattle) received a BA in English/creative writing and an MFA in creative writing/poetry from the University of Washington.
+Her poetry has been published in many reviews and national magazines including The Atlantic, McSweeney’s, The Threepenny Review, Field, and others.
+She is the winner of an Academy of American Poets Prize, a Pushcart Prize for Poetry, and a Smithsonian Magazine Outstanding Children’s Book Award.
 Her work has been chosen twice for The Best of American Poetry series.
 For five years she was the poetry editor of the Cortland Review, and for two years she worked as Editorial Assistant to David Wagoner at Poetry Northwest.
 She is the author of three books for children: On the Stairs, Have You Ever Done That?, and Yellow Elephant.
 A forth book for children, Imaginary Menagerie, is due out in spring 2008.
 Her work often has a whimsical feel as she plays with vocabulary from the construction of taxonomies and other scientific activities, changing their meaning through context.
-Larios currently teaches in the MFA, Writing for Children Program at Vermont College.
+Shecurrently teaches in the MFAWriting for Children Program at Vermont College.

 Information included above was provided by artist at the time of application.